Got questions? No problem! Hope these help, or you can hit us up here and we’ll email ya.

 What is sprouted flour?

-- Sprouted flour is simply flour milled from grain that has begun to sprout.
+- Sprouted flour is simply flour milled from sprouted grain.
 To do this, the grain is soaked, allowed to germinate, and then dried back down to a shelf stable moisture content.
-This preserves it and allow it to be milled much like unsprouted grain.
+This preserves it and allows it to be milled much like unsprouted grain.

 Why go to all the trouble?